 Note: This SFR requires the TOE to implement the cryptographic primitive for secure messaging with encryption and message authentication code over the transmitted data.
-The key is agreed between the TSF by Chip Authentication Protocol according to the FCS_CKM.1.
-The Retail-MAC as part of the Basic Access Control Authentication Mechanism according to the FCS_CKM.1 (cf. [15]) is DES resp. two-key Triple-DES base.
+The key is agreed between the TSF by the Basic Access Control Authentication Mechanism according to the FCS_CKM.1 and FIA_UAU.4.